parbasu/parbasu.github.io/covid19statetable.md

 Issues that need to be fixed:
 - On clearing the dropdown, a nonsensical figure is still displayed.
-Putting the entire graph inside an HTML div and setting style = {'display' : 'none'} when nothing is selected is somehow not working.
+Putting the entire graph inside an HTML div and setting <code> style = {'display' : 'none'} </code> when nothing is selected is somehow not working.
 - The figure takes time to load.
 It is noticeable.
 Make the app slightly faster.